karlpolen/karlpolen.github.io/KP-Resume-2019.md

 ## Experience Highlights

 *Investment experience with ASRS (as CIO and Head of Private Markets Investing)* - Joined ASRS in 2010 as Head of Private Markets Investing and was promoted to CIO in 2016.
 As CIO lead a team in the implementation of all aspects of the investing program including asset allocation, risk management, reporting, manager selection and asset management.
 Implemented a direct and separate account investing program in private debt and real estate encompassing over 30% of fund assets.
 Implemented a program of direct investment in asset managers in the real estate and credit sectors.
-Detailed information about the ASRS investment program can be found at [www.azasrs.gov](WWW.AZASRS.GOV)

 *Investment experience with ASRS (as trustee)* - Served as trustee of ASRS from 1994 through 2007 including two years as Chairman of the Board, three years as Chairman of Investments and was a member of the investment committee throughout the board tenure.
 In these capacities, worked with trustees and ASRS senior team on asset allocation and investment policy.